 Use the Find & Select Targets window to add targets.
-It enables you to sift through the various hierarchies of options from custom targets to Federal officials all the way down to Municipal-level policymakers.
+It enables you to sift through the various hierarchies of options from custom targets to Federal officials down to Municipal-level policymakers.

 The window has three parts:

-A. The left column includes target filters to trim down the list of potential targets, such as whether they are custom targets, executive/legislative branch, or federal/state/local officials.
+A. The left column includes target filters to trim down the list of potential targets, whether they are custom targets, executive/legislative branch, or federal/state/local officials.